garfix/nligems/doc/internals.md

 #### Understand the User: Semantic Analysis

+Once the tree structure of the sentence is known, the syntactic information needs to be transformed and enriched into semantic information.

 Semantic Analysis maps words and word structures to semantic structures through a process of semantic composition.
 Semantic structures differ from syntactic structures in that they do not depend on the surface form of the sentence.

+Semantic analysis is necessary only when the sentence is parsed using a phrase structure grammar.

+Semantic analysis consists of two parts: semantic attachment and semantic composition.

+___Semantic attachment___ links partial semantic structures to words and syntactic structures.
+The attachments are stored in the lexicon with the word forms, and in the grammar, with the rewrite rules.
+Semantic attachment can take place during the parsing process, or as a separate step.

 Both words and phrases may have pieces of semantics attached.
 For example: